periyavaramsrihasini/Ecommerce-Follow-Along/README.md

 - Applied a professional dark blue theme using Tailwind CSS.

 - Implemented event handlers for quantity changes, add-to-cart, buy-now, and like actions.
+## Milestone 17: Created an Endpoint for Saving Cart products in Database

+In this milestone, we created an endpoint for saving the Cart Product Details in User Schema and Store Cart details in MongoDB Database.

+- Implemented POST Method to handle endpoint to store cart products in Database.

+## Milestone 18:

+In this milestone, we created an endpoint for fetching all the products inside a user's cart from the MongoDB database based on the user's email.
+This allows the cart page to display the products that the user has added to their cart.

+- Implemented GET Method to handle the endpoint for fetching cart products from the database.

+- Validated User based on the email provided in the request and retrieved their cart items.

+- Displayed Cart Products with details such as quantity, price, product name, and image on the cart page.

+## Milestone 19: Cart Page Implementaion

+In this milestone, we created a Frontend page UI for cart and wrttien endpoint to increase and decrease the quantity of product inside cart.

+- Created an Cart page that displays products inside cart using endpoint.

+- for each product added an option to increase and decrease quantity using + and - buttons.

+## Milestone 20: Profile Page Implementation

+In this milestone, we created a profile page for displaying User Profil and written endpoint to receive user data and send all userdata using mail.

+- Created an Profile Page that will display all user data ( Profile Photo, Name, mail and addresses ).
+-
+- Created an Backend endpoint which send all user data using mail.